-HighTide returns to Aldeburgh this September with a bountiful catch of the best fresh talent in the UK theatre today.
+HighTide returned to Aldeburgh with a bountiful catch of the best fresh talent in the UK theatre today.

-We’re presenting a bumper line-up of HighTide produced shows.
-LIT, which started as a reading at Festival 2017, receives its first ever public performance here ahead of transferring to London and Nottingham Playhouse.
-RUST comes to Aldeburgh following a highly-anticipated premiere at the Bush Theatre in London.
-And there are several more productions, each personal, passionate and innovative, coming here direct from the Edinburgh Festival.
+We presented a bumper line-up of HighTide produced shows.
+LIT, which started as a reading at Festival 2017, received its first ever public performance here ahead of transferring to London and Nottingham Playhouse.
+RUST came to Aldeburgh following a highly-anticipated premiere at the Bush Theatre in London.
+And there were several more productions, each personal, passionate and innovative, coming here direct from the Edinburgh Festival.

-Alongside these new talents, you have the chance to meet artistic titans Andrew Davies, Catherine Johnson, Kate Mosse and Deborah Warner discussing their craft.
-We have play readings from our writers under commission: Will Drew, Taj Atwal and James McDermott which we’ve been developing this year and can’t wait to share them with you.
+Alongside these new talents, you had the chance to meet artistic titans Andrew Davies, Catherine Johnson, Kate Mosse and Deborah Warner discussing their craft.
+We had play readings from our writers under commission: Will Drew, Taj Atwal and James McDermott.

 After twelve years, this is my final HighTide Festival, and alongside all the new talent I’m thrilled to have back old friends such as Wonderful Beast and Luke Wright.
 The Festival closes with a Ceilidh so I hope you can join me for one last dance.
 Thank you for being part of the extraordinary success story of HighTide, now internationally recognised as a powerhouse for discovering and producing new theatre talent.